 Patriot Coal Corp.
-(PCX) dropped after cutting the forecast it made a week ago for sales of steelmaking coal mined in Appalachia because of a potential default by a customer.
+(PCX:US) dropped after cutting the forecast it made a week ago for sales of steelmaking coal mined in Appalachia because of a potential default by a customer.

 Patriot issued its forecast outside of regular trading hours on U.S. markets.
 Patriot fell 3.1 percent to $4.68 at 8:38 a.m. in New York.